It is a common misconception that only a certain type of woman should be in a sorority.

 Each sorority will have a chapter member charged with keeping members academic accountable.
 She will be there to assist members and encourage them when they need it most.
 She will be a support system for tough courses, providing academic campus resources, rewarding successes and more.

-These are just a few of the benefits provided to sorority women.
+These are just a few of the benefits provided to sorority women who join an NPC organization.

-If these qualities stand out, perhaps joining a sorority is the right option.
+If these qualities stand out, perhaps joining a sorority is the right option for your student.
 College can be hard enough, having a group of supportive women can ease the transition and even prepare women for life after college.